ed-sivick/4-Web-APIs/README.md

 ___
 ## Layout: index.html
 The HTML file was built using Bootstrap buttons with an embedded div used to display the High Scores List.
 It consists of 9 rows.
 Each row has has one column, **col-md-12**, and all buttons / text are positioned to the center of the page.
 A sticky footer was added to display the Author and Copyright year.
-A total of seven buttons were utilized in the code:
+A total of nine buttons were utilized in the code:

 - a button to press and allow the user to start the quiz
 - a button to press and view the high scores
 - a button to display the quiz question